 - Expatriate medical and evacuation insurance – protection for your employees and their families if seconded overseas.

 - Corporate Travel Insurance – Protects your company and employees (at home and overseas) against financial disruption caused by serious accidents, illness and delays.
 It can also protect travel documents, money, and personal belongings whilst travelling in a business capacity.

 Elements of a good Aviation business insurance policy

 Comprehensive cover, an insurance policy that protects your aviation business from all possible risks can be customised to suit the specific needs related to your aviation business.
 You might, instead, identify an ‘off-the-shelf’ policy that covers key risks.
 Consulting an insurance provider will help you to identify potential risks and to assist you to design an insurance policy that keeps your civil construction business safe.

 You’ll be glad to know that there are affordable insurance policies for businesses that work in the aviation industry.
 They are designed to protect your business income should a disaster strike.
 Access to comprehensive and affordable insurance policies has been made easier by the internet market.
 You can search online for a provider offering the best covers that suit your business needs at low rates or contact a broker who can seek it out for you.

 Flexible premiums in a global setting

 When applying for the insurance policy for your aviation business, you need to keep up to date on the premiums and payments.
-It is highly recommended that you seek out a provider with flexible premiums that give you adequate time to make payment that is in line with your income flow.
-You will also want to seek a provider with flexibility to provide either local or global policies incorporating special provisions related to your business.
+It is highly recommended that you seek out a provider with flexible premiums that give you adequate time to make a payment that is in line with your income flow.
+You will also want to seek a provider with the flexibility to provide either local or global policies incorporating special provisions related to your business.